Trade Schools for Felons

 In what department can a felon find a good career?

-There are many community colleges that accept felons, but it is up to the felon to find the right one that offers a good chance of employment.
-Some of the programs often chosen by the felons are finance, economics and other business related programs.
-You may also want to consider getting certification in information technology field, such as web developer, systems technicians, computer support, etc. Math and social science programs are also open for felons.
+You may also want to consider getting certification in information technology field.
+For example, web developer, systems technicians, computer support, etc. Math and social science programs are also open for felons.
 Last but not least, agricultural, language, and arts related fields are also popular choice for ex-felons.
 Note that there’s still many fields that are open for felons.
 The key here is to find a job where they don’t necessarily check your background.

 Now choosing the right field might sound easy, but it may be harder that it looks.
 One thing I notice over the years is that people do good job when they like what they do.
 So I suggest that you try to look into yourself and try to find which programs that suit your preferences and also your ability.